 - Keep your bedroom cool – if the body is a few degrees cooler you will sleep better.

-- Get up in the morning for fresh air and sunshine, this resets your biological clock and the sun is also a natural source of essential vitamin D.
+- Get up in the morning for fresh air and sunshine, this resets your biological clock and the

 - Practice Meditation to calm the mind and relax the body, Any meditation with progressive muscle relaxation will work wonders.